 La Chaumiere’s sophisticated French dishes have been catering to Accra’s discerning diners for more than a decade.
 It offers a smattering of North African flavours for good measure – dishes such as grouper with harissa and mint yoghurt – but the mainstay is classic and honest French cuisine, from a crispy niçoise salad to a wonderfully thick and sticky onion soup au gratin.
 It’s popular with visiting dignitaries.

 Ghanaians tend to be fans of Indian food, and Heritage often gets pointed to as one of the best curry houses in the capital.
 The food is equally pleasing, being authentic, spicy and taken from a diverse menu of largely North Indian dishes.

 Conveniently situated close to the centre of Osu, Buka is, without question, one of the best lunch spots in the city – and more often than not has full tables to show for it.
 Set on the first floor, it gives a sense of escape from the throng.
 The food itself hinges largely on Ghanaian and Nigerian specialities – dishes include okra stew and eba (a dough ball eaten with stews).

 Urban Grill is one of those restaurants that breathes quality: the food, the décor and the ambience are all excellent.
 Essentially a high-end steak house, the meat is corn-fed and imported directly from Nebraska, then cooked over a charcoal grill to perfection.
 The best steak in Ghana.

 Le Magellan is a good dining-out choice, particularly in the evenings when business colleagues, friends and couples convene to wind down at the end of a day.
-Service is polite and well-practiced, and both the menu – full of pastas, seafood and steaks – and wine list reflect the fact that this remains one of the more upmarket dining options in Accra.
+Service is polite and well-practised, and both the menu – full of pasta, seafood and steaks – and wine list reflect the fact that this remains one of the more upmarket dining options in Accra.